vivekschaurasia/customer-churn-analysis/README.md

-📌 Customer Churn Prediction using AWS, SQL, Python, and Power BI 🚀 Predicting customer churn for a subscription-based service using SQL, Python, Machine Learning, and Power BI.
+📌 Customer Churn Prediction using AWS, SQL, Python, and Power BI.
+🚀 Predicting customer churn for a subscription-based service using SQL, Python, Machine Learning, and Power BI.
 Automated with AWS Lambda & CloudWatch.

 🔹 Technologies Used